 Man, 38, convicted of murder dies in custody in New Brunswick prison

 In a statement, Correctional Service Canada says Guy Langlois was pronounced dead in hospital at about 3:30 p.m.
 Monday after emergency officials were called to the Atlantic Institution in Renous, N.B.
 Police and the coroner have been notified, and Correctional Service Canada says it will review the circumstances of the death.
-Halifax Police found a variety of drugs, a handgun and several stolen laptops during a search at an apartment Tuesday morning.
+SUMMERSIDE, P.E.I. - On Tuesday, members of the Joint Forces Operations Unit, assisted by Summerside City police officers, raided a residence on Notre Dame Street in Summerside.

 Add your comments below